Digital collaboration

 1. Start with a clear goal

-2. Assemble a crossfunctional team
+2. Assemble a cross-functional team

-3. Choose your Agile marketing framework
+3. Choose your Agile framework

 Scrum

-This widely used framework allows teams to work on defined tasks in two-week sprints and hold regular check-ins.
+Scrum is a widely used framework allows teams to work on defined tasks in two-week sprints and hold regular check-ins.
 The goal is to iterate and make improvements as fast as possible.

 Key components:

-- Product backlog: A list of tasks that need to be done.
+• Product backlog: A list of tasks that need to be done.

-- Sprint backlog: A subset of tasks chosen for the current sprint.
+• Sprint backlog: A subset of tasks chosen for the current sprint.

-- Scrum master: The person who facilitates the Scrum process and removes obstacles.
+• Scrum master: The person who facilitates the Scrum process and removes obstacles.

 Kanban